 If you plan to sell soon, you won’t get the long-term energy cost savings of an efficient air conditioner.
 However, keep in mind that some potential buyers will want to know how efficient your AC is, especially in warm and/or humid parts of the country.

-Central Air Conditioner Reviews by Brands
+Best Central Air Conditioner Reviews by Brands

 Checking Contractor’s Background

-Actually, 80% of repair problems are caused by the bad installation instead of bad brands or units.
+Actually, 80% of repair problems are caused by bad installation instead of bad brands or units.
 Checking a contractor’s background is essential to ensure skill, experience, good reputation and certification.

 Start by checking whether the contractor is certified by a trade organization such as the HVAC Excellence or North American Technician Excellence.
 To check their reputation, the Consumer Affairs Office and the Better Business Bureau are good sources of information such as complaints.
 For more information, you can read 6 Hacks Of Choosing an HVAC Contractor